U.S. forecaster sees weak La Niña likely to fade in early 2017

-NEW YORK A U.S. government weather forecaster on Thursday said weak La Niña conditions were present but favored to dissipate in the coming months.
+NEW YORK (Reuters) - A U.S. government weather forecaster on Thursday said weak La Niña conditions were present but favored to dissipate in the coming months.

 The National Weather Service's Climate Prediction Center said in a monthly forecast that conditions were likely to transition back to neutral during January through March.